RP

 3. Korean BBQ Short Ribs (Galbi)

-Korean BBQ short ribs with sesame seeds and scallions
+Korean BBQ short ribs grilling over charcoal with browned edges and visible grill marks

 Sweet soy-marinated flanken-cut short ribs